Student Code of Conduct

 3. The student or representative shall have the right to be accompanied and assisted by an advisor or attorney only in the manner provided in Section 15.9 of this code.

-4. In cases of academic misconduct arising under Section 14.2 (above), the charging faculty member shall be notified of the Informal Disciplinary Conference and be given an opportunity to be heard; provided that any documentation or evidence provided by the faculty member has not been previously reviewed by the student shall be subject to the procedure set forth in Section 14.2 (above).
+4. In cases of academic misconduct arising under Section 10.1(b) above, the charging faculty member shall be notified of the Informal Disciplinary Conference and be given an opportunity to be heard; provided that any documentation or evidence provided by the faculty member has not been previously reviewed by the student shall be subject to the procedure set forth in Section 14.2 (above).
 Upon resolution of the matter, the Dean shall provide the charging faculty member with a written statement of specific reasons for the decision.
 On an annual basis, by May 31, each college shall report to the Provost or his/her designees whether or not the Academic Dean has disposed of one or more cases on the basis of an Informal Disciplinary Conference during the previous academic year, and, if so, on how many occasions such dispositions were made and a general description of the basis for the decision.
 On an annual basis, by July 31, the Provost or his/her designee shall report to the Academic Senate Curriculum and Instruction Committee, with a copy to the Student Conduct Officer, the total number of dispositions on the basis of an Informal Disciplinary Conference in all colleges, along with a general description of the basis for each such disposition, which description shall not include any reference to personally identifiable information as defined in the federal Family Educational Rights and Privacy Act.

 5. The Dean shall render a decision within ten school days.
 If the Dean sustains the charges, the Dean shall decide the appropriate sanctions as specified in Section 5.
 The Dean shall notify the student or representative, the charging party, and the Student Conduct Officer of the decision, in writing, within ten school days.
 The decision of the Dean shall be final.
 The Dean shall, at this time, return the original file to the Student Conduct Officer.
 In those cases, in which the nature of the sanction requires notice to the Registrar, the Student Conduct Officer shall forward the Deans notice to the Registrar.